Luxtripper Travel Editor

 The islands’ location in the centre of the bay makes them the perfect base from which to explore the bay and the many tiny islands in the area.
 Koh Nok and Koh Hong are two stunning and virtually untouched islands which can easily be reached from Koh Yao Noi.
 While Koh Nok is the ideal place for lounging on the beach and enjoying the views of the bay, Koh Hong is a more adventurous destination with numerous chambers and hidden caves between towering limestone cliffs.

 One factor that makes the Koh Yao islands stand out is that they are home to both pristine nature and high-end luxury resorts, whereas Thailand’s other “deserted” islands offer only very basic accommodation.
-Perhaps the best example of how luxury accommodation can coexist within a rustic and natural environment is the Six Senses Resort on Koh Yao Noi.
+Perhaps the best example of how luxury accommodation can coexist within a rustic and natural environment is the Six Senses Yao Noi.
 The resort is committed to sustainability, and strives to maintain a connection with its surrounding landscape by using natural materials and local products.
 They even have their own chicken farm to provide eggs for guest breakfasts.

 Those seeking exciting nightlife, with numerous bars and restaurants, would be better off staying in one of the many resorts in Phuket.
 However, for those seeking the pristine beaches and quiet island appeal that originally made Thailand such a popular destination, it doesn’t get any better than the authentic atmosphere of the Koh Yao islands.